sagemath/trac_to_gh/Issue 4330.md

 # Issue 4330: interfaces function_call(...) function is a total MESS

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4330

 Original creator: was